Download our latest Newsletter: April 2019

 NRVT Schools Solar Power Project

-Solar Power & Teaching Resources for Jaleshwari schools
+Solar Power & Teaching Resources for Schools in Jaleshwari and surrounding area

 In February 2017 NRVT chariman Chris Burns made the trip to Jaleshwari with trustee Pasang Tamang to donate and set up projectors and educational resources including DVDs and an e-library, all of which can now be used thanks to the newly installed solar power.
 There is currently no possibility of receiving internet in Jaleshwari so these items were very enthusiastically received.

 The trip was made by jeep.
 It is the first time that this has been possible as the road has only very recently been opened.
 The jeep ride was arduous and took a day and a half although it is only around 300km in distance.

 Chris visited each of the three Jaleshwari schools and was welcomed with much dancing and ceremony!
 In each school pupils immediately crowded round to watch to watch DVDs shown using the new projectors.
 For many of these children this was the first time they would have seen a proper screen and they would certainly have seen nothing of this size before as there is hardly any electricity in Jaleshwari.
 Most households have enough for one or two light bulbs.

 Watch a video clip from Chris's trip to Jaleshwari showing what it's like to move around in rural Nepal.
 Click here